MoeinDeveloper92/House-MarketPlace/README.md

 11-create 4 composite indexes for advanced querying,.
 ////////////////////////
-have it in your mind, once you have created the file, you will be directed to your dashboard.
+have it in your mind, once you have created the file, you will be directed to your dashboard. we have two types of database, 1- Real time database=> which is a database that firebase use.